 Teachers keep parents informed about classes and school events through regular updates to the Powerschool Student Portal, Schoology, and the school website.
 Staff members encourage parents to help their children succeed by establishing a regular time and place for daily quiet study in the home.

 All sixth graders take yearlong courses in English, math, social studies, science, physical education, art, and music.
 Students also take Spanish unless exempted by an Individualized Educational Plan.
-They are required to take computer literacy once a week, and one quarter of developmental guidance, both of which foster the skills and strategies students need to be effective in middle school.
+They are required to take computer literacy once a week, one quarter of developmental guidance, and three quarters of 6th grade health all which foster the skills and strategies students need to be effective in middle school.
 Each quarter students also choose courses from the fine and practical arts program.

 Grade 7 Overview

 Seventh grade is a year of transitions.
 Students from Norwich and Hanover are together in classrooms for the first time.
 They are expected to show more independence with work, and they are challenged to think abstractly.

 All seventh graders study English, social studies, math, physical education, French or Spanish, science, one quarter each of guidance and health, and two quarters of computer literacy.
 All academic classes meet daily, with a double period of English twice a week, which allows students extra time to focus on writing and literature.
 Each quarter students may elect courses in the fine and practical arts.